A comprehensive resource highlighting the pros and cons of building an app in-house vs. outsourcing app development to a mobile app agency.

 It’s a question that has led to much debate in our industry.
 After taking clients through the MindSea Mobile App Blueprint process, we’ve advised some to build their own apps internally, and we’ve helped other clients go from idea to launch.
 As such, we’ve seen both sides and can say with confidence that there are pros and cons to both approaches.

-Now, with research and insights from industry pros from around world, we’ve developed a go-to resource for making the decision between outsourcing to an app developement agency and building your own app in-house.
+Now, with research and insights from industry pros from around world, we’ve developed a go-to resource for making the decision between outsourcing to an app development agency and building your own app in-house.
 Whether you work for a big enterprise or have just founded a startup, we hope this guide will help you make the right choice for your company.

 Let’s get to it.